Ferdowsi University of Mashhad: School of Sciences

 Established in 1961, the School of Sciences has 97 faculty members, 1862 undergraduates, 325 Master's students, and 81 PhD students.
 The faculty comprises four departments: Biology, Chemistry, Geology, and Physics.
-Of these, the Department of Geology has been named as a Center of Excellence in Fossilology by the Iranian Ministry of Sciences, Research and Technology.
-The research centers at the School of Sciences include the Center for Research in Seismology, Center for Research in Rodentology, Center for Research in Nanotechnology, Center for Research in Biotechnology (Stem Cell & Molecular Research) and Center for Research in Environmental Chemistry to name a few.
+Of these, the Department of Geology has been named as a Center of Excellence in Fossilogy by the Iranian Ministry of Sciences, Research and Technology.
+The research centers at the School of Sciences include the Centers for Research in Seismology, Rodentology, Nanotechnology, Biotechnology (Stem Cell & Molecular Research), and Environmental Chemistry, to name but a few.

 School of Mathematical Sciences

 Founded in 1996, the School of Mathematical Sciences has three departments: Applied Mathematics, Pure Mathematics and Statistics.
 The school has 45 academic members and approximately 1,300 students.
-Currently, there are 170 graduate enrollees.
-The School of Mathematical Sciences offers three programs specializing in Pure Mathematics, Applied Mathematics and Statistics at the Bachelor's, Master's and Ph.D. levels.
-Both the Departments of Mathematics and Statistics were named "Centers of Excellence" by the Ministry of Science, Research and Technology in 2000.
+Currently, there are 170 graduates enrolled.
+The School of Mathematical Sciences offers three programs specializing in Pure Mathematics, Applied Mathematics and Statistics at Bachelors, Masters and Ph.D. levels.
+Both the Departments of Mathematics and Statistics were named centers of excellence by the Ministry of Science, Research and Technology in 2000.